remtromol/remtromol.github.io/README.md

-# Portfolio site — Jekyll workflow
+# Art Portfolio site to Jekyll Workflow

 This repository was converted from static HTML pages into a Jekyll-powered site without changing the visual design.